Jakob Poulsen: AGF Aarhus

 Ahead of the 2009–10 season, Poulsen was linked a move away from AGF, with clubs from Europe wanted to sign him.
 But he ended up staying at the club, having stated his intention to do so.
 At the start of the 2009–10 season, Poulsen continued to regain his first team place, playing in the midfield position.
 In early–August, he was involved in alteration with teammate Nando Rafael during training and this was quickly solved by Manager Rasmussen.
 Shortly after, Poulsen scored two goals in two matches between 3 August 2009 and 9 August 2009 against Odense BK and Køge respectively.
 This was followed up by setting up two goals in the next two matches.
 A month later on 28 September 2009, he scored his third goal of the season, as well as, setting up one of AGF's goals, in a 3–2 loss against Esbjerg.
 The first half of the season saw Poulsen being named the SAS league's Best Eleven in the first half of the season.
 In the January transfer window, he continued to be linked a move away from the club.
 A transfer offer from Serie A side Lazio was accepted by AGF in January 2010, but Poulsen rejected the offer in order not to put his 2010 FIFA World Cup participation in jeopardy.
 By February, however, he suffered ankle injury while on international duty and was sidelined for a month.
-It wasn't until on 18 April 2010 when Poulsen returned to the first team, coming on as a 63rd-minute substitute, in a 1–0 loss against Brøndby.
+On 18 April 2010 Poulsen returned to the first team, coming on as a 63rd-minute substitute in a 1–0 loss against Brøndby.
 Two weeks later on 1 May 2010, he scored his fourth goal of the season, as well as, setting up the club's fourth goal of the game, in a 4–1 win against Silkeborg.
 Having started the season well, AGF were later relegated to the Danish 1st Division.
 At the end of the 2009–10 season, Poulsen went on to make twenty–five appearances and scoring four times in all competitions.

 Following the conclusion of the FIFA World Cup 2010, Poulsen's performance in the tournament attracted interests, from European clubs, such, Wigan Athletic, 1.
 FC Köln, Brøndby, Randers and even his former club, Esbjerg fB, were reportedly interested in Poulsen's services.
 Also interested were Serie A side Lazio.
 Amid the transfer speculation, he made his only appearance for AGF of the season, coming on against Vejle on 8 August 2010 and missed the last minutes penalty, in a 0–0 draw.
-It was reported on 15 August 2010 that AGF accepted a bid for Poulsen from an undisclosed club.
+On 15 August 2010, AGF accepted a bid for Poulsen from an undisclosed club.